-So, to boost your productivity, opt for off-white tones or a rich shade of beige-grey as a base and combine these monochromatic tones with pastel colors such as soft baby blue or mint green hues.
-Harmoniously blending monochromatic tones with a dash of pastel color will allow you to inject some personality into your interior as a remote worker and turn it into a more vibrant space.
+So, to boost your productivity, opt for off-white tones or a rich shade of beige-grey as a base and combine these monochromatic tones with pastel colours such as soft baby blue or mint green hues.
+Harmoniously blending monochromatic tones with a dash of pastel colour will allow you to inject some personality into your interior as a remote worker and turn it into a more vibrant space.

 2. Focus on Lighting

-As a result, even though your workplace is at home, letting plenty of natural light pour into your space is critical to improving your well-being.
+As a result, even though your workplace is at home, getting plenty of natural light into your space is critical to improving your well-being.
 Besides, it’ll help you stay focused and motivated throughout your workday.
 That’s why we’d recommend that you set up your desk near a window so that you can enjoy the natural light.
 What’s more, it will allow you to splurge in refreshing outdoor views and feel like you’re part of the world.